rjust/defects4j/framework/bug-mining/Patch Minimization Guide.md

             +         final V old = put(index, entry.getKey(), entry.getValue()); [4]
             +    if (old == null) {
             ```

         * Minimized
             ```diff
                  final K key = entry.getKey(); [1]
             -    final boolean contains = containsKey(key);
             -    put(index, entry.getKey(), entry.getValue());
             -    if (!contains) {
                     final V old = put(index, key, entry.getValue()); [3]
             +    if (old == null) {
             ```

+5. If a part of code is moved into a new helper method, without any change, this move can be removed from the minimized patch.

+	* Justification: Helper functions can be considered as refactoring and can be removed from minimized patches.This is similar to case 3(intermediate variable).
+Since we are moving a peice of code __without any changes__ into a function, the inline code will now be replaced with a function call.
+This will not affect the outcome of the program and will not affect the bug.

+    *
+	* [Todo] example of removable vs non-removable

-5. @override statements: if `@override` is added to a pre-existing method and there are no changes made to that specific method in fixed version, remove the change.
+6. @override statements: if `@override` is added to a pre-existing method and there are no changes made to that specific method in fixed version, remove the change.
 Otherwise, __do not__ remove the statement.
 	* Justification: In Java, `@override` notation forces compiler to double-check if such method is overriding the method in superclass(often used to check typos in method signature and return type).
 Therefore, merely adding @override to existing method is not a functional change.
 If @override notation comes along with a new or modified method in fixed version, we can keep the addition so it is more obvious to researchers that a method is overriden.
 	* Example 1: the change of override notation in this case should be removed.
         ```diff